nephelodometer/wimp/README.md

 Wimp is a multimedia player launched in 1997, iconic for its flexibility and wide compatibility with audio formats.
 Originally developed by Nullsoft, it gained massive popularity with still millions of users.
 Its development slowed down, but now, its source code was opened to the community, allowing developers to improve and modernize the player to meet current user needs.

-It really whips the llama's ass.
+It really wimps the llama's ass.

 ## Usage